-Diet is especially used for the reason of reducing obesity, and what is believed to be excess body fat.
-A balanced diet is important because our organs and tissues need proper nutrition to function effectively.
+Diet is mainly used for the reason of reducing obesity, and what is believed to be excess body fat.
+A balanced diet is important since our organs and tissues need proper nutrition to function effectively.

-Without good nutrition, our bodies are more prone to infections, diseases, fatigue and poor performance.
+Without good nutrition, our bodies are more predisposed to infections, diseases, fatigue, and poor performance.

-As we mentioned earlier our Energy levels depend on what we consume.
-Believe it or not, sometimes the more you consume, the less energetic you feel.
+As we mentioned earlier in the article our Energy levels depend on what we eat.
+Believe it or not, sometimes the more you consume, the less energy you feel.

 Have you heard the cliché “You are what you eat.”?
 A healthy diet is a balanced one.
-Gerd diet is a healthy diet.
+Gerd’s diet is a healthy diet.

 I don’t want to be rude but who wants to take pills for getting better, instead of starting a diet and losing weight?